dennis-jiang/fraction-calculator/README.md

 #### toRecurringDecimal()

-This API will show fraction in recurring decimal, recurring part will marked with `()`:
+This API will show fraction in recurring decimal, recurring part will marked with `()`.
+Please note recurring part can be very long, the search can be very slow if it is.
+So this library will only search first 3000 decimals, If still not find a pattern, it will output the whole 3000 numbers, like "0.1234567890.......".

 ```javascript
 fc('2/9').toRecurringDecimal();  // "0.(2)"